Special Education (SPE) - Courses

 Special Topics Seminar in Special Education

 This course is designed to allow students to explore current topics, trends, and issues in the field of special education.
 Topic(s) to be studied are selected by the instructor based on interest and need.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
+Graduate students have additional course requirements/expectations.
 Repeatable for credit - maximum six.
 (Maximum three credits applicable to master's degree).
 Prerequisite: junior standing.
 Offered Occasionally.

 SPE 499 Cr.1-3